Formulations of LDN

-LDN can be in either: Liquid, Capsules, Sublingual, Cream or Tablets.
+LDN can be in either: Liquid, Capsules, Sublingual, Cream, Topical Lotion, Eye Drops or Tablets.

 Prices tend to range from $0.50-1.50 per dose.

-Sublingual drops are designed for patients who are having problems taking the medication orally, or for people who want to guarantee the fastest delivery of the drug into their bloodstream.
+Sublingual drops are designed for patients with problems taking medications orally, or for people who want to guarantee the fastest delivery of the drug into their bloodstream.
 A number of drops are placed under the tongue from a dropper bottle and dose is increased and decreased by the number of drops taken.

 Cost about $1 a dose.